bencao/terminal-clock/README.md

 1. Install Node.js runtime if they don't have it yet (since Javascript is an interpreted language)
 2. npm install -g published-package-name

 Not too bad, right?
-But we may know that compiled language such as Go can distribute a single binary file, there’s no need to install the runtime, which is really convenient for end users.
+But we may have known that compiled languages such as Go can distribute a single binary file, there’s no need to install the runtime, which is really convenient for end users.

-The good news is that, for Node.js we can also achieve that experience!
+The good news is that for Node.js we can also achieve that experience!
 Let’s see how we can make it.

 The tool we are going to use is called [pkg](https://www.npmjs.com/package/pkg).
 We can install it by: